jhogan/core/STYLE.md

     def genchildren(self, recursive):
         ...

+@property prefixes such as 'is' for booleans, 'was', and 'do'.

 Put consequent block on newline (if cond:\n ...)

 In general, import modules instead of module objects: